Southern Railway zone: Operations and infrastructure

 The zone operates both passenger and freight trains.
-Various classes of passenger trains including Vande Bharat Express, Shatabdi Express and Tejas Express are operated by Southern Railways.
+Various classes of passenger trains including Vande Bharat Express, Amrit Bharat Express, Shatabdi Express, Antyodaya Express, Double Decker Express and Tejas Express are operated by Southern Railways.
 Freight operations include container traffic from the ports, coal bound to the thermal power stations, oil and petroleum products from refineries, cement and food grains.
 Most of the lines inside ports, thermal stations, manufacturing industries and owned by the respective companies and the zone provides a link connecting to its network along with the wagons and locomotives.
 The zone has a larger proportion of passenger traffic compared to freight.
 There are about 727 stations on the Southern railway network.